v0lta/Wavelet-network-compression/README.md

 }
 ```

+###### Future Work:
+While I am confident the current implementation is correct, it is probably not as efficient as possible.
+I am hoping that
+this project will inspire work on highly optimized GPU-FWT implementations.

 ###### Funding:
 This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) YA 447/2-1 (FOR2535 Anticipating Human Behavior)
 as well as by the National Research Foundation of Singapore under its NRF Fellowship Programme [NRF-NRFFAI1-2019-0001].